Khoulaiz/gradle-jetty-eclipse-plugin/README.md

-This is work in progress.
-If it works, I will create a proper release and tell you how to use it.
-Stay tuned...

 # Gradle Jetty Plugin for Jetty based on Eclipse packages

 ## Intention

-I needed a jetty plugin for gradle for the newer versions of jetty.
+I needed a Jetty plugin for Gradle for the newer versions of Jetty.
 Because I couldn't find any ready-to-use plugins, I started to create one myself.
-I never hat the intention to create a script-compatible version of the plugin.
-Instead my goal was to create a feature-compatible jetty plugin for the eclipse generation.
+I never had the intention to create a script-compatible version of the plugin.
+Instead my goal was to create a feature-compatible Jetty plugin for the Eclipse generation.

-I quickly noticed that the original gradle jetty plugin is more or less a plain port of the maven jetty plugin.
+I quickly noticed that the original Gradle Jetty plugin is more or less a plain port of the maven-jetty-plugin.
- The original jettyRun task is IMHO a hard to maintain jetty hack, because jetty doen't really support a scattered webapp.
-I also think the configuration of the original jettyRun task is not very gradle-like (lots of unnecessary double configuration).
+ The original `jettyRun` task is IMHO a hard to maintain Jetty hack, because Jetty doesn't really support a scattered webapp.
+I also think the configuration of the original `jettyRun` task is not very gradle-like (lots of unnecessary double configuration and so on).

 So I decided to change a few thinks.
 I hope, you find this plugin still useful.
-I've read that the gradle developers are working on a new test framework integration, that supports a number of web container.
-I use the jetty plugin for rapid development and because it's easy and fast to use.
+I've read that the Gradle developers are working on a new test framework integration, that supports a number of different web container.
+My own reasons to use the Jetty plugin are simple: it is great for rapid development and very fast to setup.
 It has a reasonable default configuration and should work for most webapps without any additional configuration.

-## Differences to the original jetty plugin
+## Differences to the original Jetty plugin

 ### Task names

-First of all, I changed the name of the tasks and the plugin from jetty to jettyEclipse.
-This was necessary, because the classes of the original plugin live within the gradle distribution.
+First of all, I changed the name of the tasks and the plugin from `jetty` to `jettyEclipse`.
+This was necessary, because the classes of the original plugin live within the Gradle distribution.
 Even if you don't do `apply 'jetty'` in your buildscript, the classes are automatically imported and if task classes only differ in their packages, there will be conflicts and strange errors.